 Helping Tipped Employees Achieve Financial Security

+With the cost of living continuously on the rise, tipped employees in service industries are struggling to make ends meet.
 You can’t change your state’s tipped minimum wage laws.
 But you can find ways to better support your tipped employees.
-Tipped workers need faster access to their pay and better financial services to help them make ends meet in today’s economy.
+Tipped workers need faster access to their pay and better financial services to help them stay afloat in today’s economy.
 That’s where you come in.
 As their employer, you can act as the conduit for better financial security.
 Here are four ways you can support tipped employees without spending a dime.

 1. Have open and honest conversations